bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/README.md

 foo@bar:~/LDAPS$ ls
 ca.crt  ca.key
 ```
-Now we have created two files. ca.key and ca.crt
+Now we have created two files: ca.key and ca.crt

-Next we will add the ca.crt as a Trusted Root Certificate and create a Certificate Signing request(CSR) on an AD controller
+Next, we will add the ca.crt as a Trusted Root Certificate and create a (CSR) on an AD controller

-In powershell __as Admin__ on an AD controller copy over the ca.crt file and run the following to import it as a Trusted Root Certificate
+In powershell, __as Admin__, on an AD controller copy over the ca.crt file and run the following to import it as a Trusted Root Certificate:
 ```powershell
 #import the cert as a trusted CA on the domain controller
 Import-Certificate -FilePath ca.crt  -CertStoreLocation 'Cert:\LocalMachine\Root' -Verbose